 The setting of individual ISRs takes full account of guidance within the STPCD alongside the need to maintain a balanced budget that provides for the educational needs of students.

 Trade union facility time

-The academy trust did support and utilise trade union facility time during the year.
+The academy trust did not support or utilise trade union facility time during the year.